Perfect Draft Series: Drafting 8th in a 16-Team PPR League

 Deep leagues aren’t for everyone, and that’s OK.
 But there is no denying they are challenging.
 Once you hit the middle of the draft, the talent starts to dwindle.
 The free agent wire is usually bare most of the year, so drafting the best possible guys, as well as guys later in the draft who turn into key parts of your roster, is obviously a big key to winning a deep league.

-So once again I’m going to dive into a 16-team mock using Draft Analyzer (DA).
+So once again I’m going to dive into a 16-team mock using Draft Hero (DA).
 This is going to be a PPR league with a starting lineup of 1 QB, 2 RB, 3 WR, 1 flex (RB, WR, TE), 1 TE and 1 defense.
 Quarterbacks get four points for a TD and all other scoring is typical with one point for every 10 yards.
 Even with a 16-team league, I only allow teams to take one defense and the max for QBs and TEs is two per roster.
 As I’ve said for other mocks, DA is pretty good as far keeping things real, but we still don’t want to see teams loading up on positions that aren’t typical.

 As you know by now, DA is a great draft day tool as well as a way to practice for your draft going against computer owners.
 There are lots of gadgets to help you plan your draft including targeting players, avoiding players, reminders to draft handcuffs at running back and complete control of what round you do or don’t draft a certain position.